MichaelDuo/michaelduo-blog/README.md

 ## What is being displayed?

 Only blogs contains `featured` tag will be displayed on the home page.
-All blogs will be displayed under 'All Posts' tab.
+All blogs will be displayed under ‘All Posts’ tab.

 ## How date is being inserted?